 Which mortgage lenders accept bankrupts?

-There are no rules when it comes to what lenders will offer mortgages for discharged bankrupts, and those who will lend to you after your bankruptcy will often consider each individual case as unique.
+There are no rules when it comes to what lenders will offer mortgages for discharged bankrupts.
+Those who will lend to you after your bankruptcy will often consider each individual case as unique.

 Mainstream lenders such as Halifax and Santander might offer favourable rates, and ignore the bankruptcy when you pass a certain number of years, under the right circumstances.